nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 1. Try a few more ratios, see how it works.
 If you review the `clusters.conf` file, you will discover what Ratios are provided for you.
 You can edit these to suit your needs.
 Also notice the Map directive has a "default" set to "50".
 So if the Value is blank or set incorrectly, it will Split at a default ratio of 50:50.

-    As you can see, if you set the Ratio to "0", `Cluster1 receives NO TRAFFIC`, and you can perform K8s maintenance, troubleshooting, upgrades, etc, with no impact to live traffic.
+    As you can see, if you set the Ratio to "0", `Cluster1 receives NO TRAFFIC`, and you can perform Kubernetes maintenance, troubleshooting, upgrades, etc, with no impact to live traffic.
 Alternatively, you can set the Ratio to "100", and now `Cluster2 receives NO TRAFFIC`, and you can work on that cluster - with NO disruption to traffic and downtime required.

 1. Set the Split back to "50" when your testing is completed, and ask the boss for a raise.